gustybear-teaching/course_ee693e_2021_fall/week_10/01_gollakota.md

 ***
 ## Paper Summary
 Implantable medical devices are widespread and have been helping patients for decades.
 However, the recent works have shown that IMDs are vulnerable to attack.
 The biggest challenge arises from the difficulty of modifying an already implanted devices for security enhancements.
 The paper proposes to the use of a physical device called the shield, in which the security of the IMD is delegated to.
 The shield uses a novel radio design that can act as a jammer-cum-receiver.
 This design allows it to jam the IMD’s messages, preventing others from decoding them while being able to decode them itself.
 This design was evaluated using a software radio and was able to effectively provide confidentiality and protection from outside attacks.
+The authors implemented a proof-of-concept prototype shield with GNU Radio and USRP2 hardware.
+The in vitro experiments is being conducted in 18 different locations.
+The authors evaluated their prototype of a shield against commercially available IMDs and the results shows that the shield effectively protects the confidentiality of the IMD’s messages and is capable of defending the IMD against commands from unauthorized users/parties.

 ***

 ## Presentation